Daily readings

 The Gospel is the center of the reading set.
 Pay close attention to what Jesus says, what Jesus does, and what response he is asking for.

 2And he was transfigured before them.
-And his face did shine as the sun: and his clothes became white as snow.
+And his face did shine as the sun: and his garments became white as snow.

 3And look there appeared to them Moses and Elias talking with him.